 Tradera is similar to Blocket.se but instead of paying a flat fee, you use a bidding function similar to Ebay.
 I have to be honest, I’ve never successfully bought anything from Tradera.
 Many people think it is easier to find higher price tag items on Tradera than Blocket.se.

 Buy Bye Baby

 Second hand is not only money saving but environmentally friendly and kid-friendly.
 With the levels of consumerism rising and the requirement for clothes to be long-lasting, colourful and hard wearing it’s tricky to keep on top of the environment and chemical free!
 For these reasons entrepreneurs Caroline and Johan started Buy Bye.
-A small, friendly shop in Kungsholmen, just of Fridhemsplan that sells handpicked, hardly worn, kids clothing.
+A small and friendly shop in Kungsholmen, just of Fridhemsplan in Stockholm, that sells handpicked, hardly worn, kids clothing.
 From small babies to 6 years old, they have everything you would need.
 Not only can you buy clothes there you can sell clothes, too.
 For a small commission you can receive between 20-40% return on your sold items.
 Nevertheless, they cannot guarantee a sale.
 The clothes on sale in the shop are modern and a mixture of high street and high end labels.
 All of the clothes in store are practical and functional (no fancy dress) and the toys are well used for but in good working order.
 For now, their website is only in Swedish but you can use Google translate to get the jist.
 Visit them in store at Sankt Eriksgatan 31, 112 39 Stockholm or online at Buy Bye.se.

 Goodluck with your bargain hunting!